 Aside from the fan room, you may also pitch your own tents or rent tents for a much cheaper fee.
 When we visited, there were a lot who did that because there were only few fan rooms available.
 Our reservation was made about two weeks prior to the trip.
 I, honestly, don’t mind staying in a tent.
 The place looks very safe for camping.
 I went out in the middle of the night to make water and heard the snoring from some of the tents.
 I would like to assume that’s comfort!

 Part of our P1,700 accommodation fee is our food.
 It covers four meals.
-Hungry and tired, we asked for our first meal of the trip.

 The resort offers free use of the cooking areas.
 If you will have more time, go ahead and be more adventurous and cook your own meals.
 But if you don’t and you’d rather spend more time relaxing with each other, let the Resort do it for you.
 This way, you also help them have more opportunities to earn.
 You help the local tourism even more plus you get a chance to be served by their hospitality and local cuisine.